Amazon is discounting its already affordable Fire HD lineup, including our pick for best budget tablet

 Meanwhile, those with little ones at home should consider the Fire HD 8 Kids Edition.
 It’s the base model Fire HD 8, but it comes with a year of Amazon’s FreeTime Unlimited service, which gives parents and kids access to thousands of age-appropriate apps, books and videos.
 Plus, it comes with a worry-free guarantee, meaning Amazon will replace the tablet, no questions asked, if there’s an issue like a cracked screen or water damage.

-Also noteworthy: The Fire HD 10 is the largest tablet out of the lot, boasting a 10.1-inch Full HD 1080p display, 32GB of storage and up to 12 hours of battery life.
+Also noteworthy: The Fire HD 10 is the largest tablet of the lot, boasting a 10.1-inch Full HD 1080p display, 32GB of storage and up to 12 hours of battery life.

 All of Amazon’s Fire tablets run a modified version of Google’s Android operating system called Fire OS.
 The experience is heavy on Amazon products and services, like direct access to Amazon’s online store, Amazon’s Appstore for Android apps, Kindle and Prime Video.

-Anyone looking for a tablet to watch your favorite shows, read a book or browse the web, the Fire HD tablets are an inexpensive and worthy option.
+For anyone looking for a tablet to watch their favorite shows, read a book or browse the web, the Fire HD tablets are an inexpensive and worthy option.
 And thanks to the current Amazon promo, they’re even more affordable — and irresistible — than usual.

 For more great deals, check out CNN Coupons.